Leave of Absence, Personal

 - To pursue an independent business venture, or

-- To use in lieu of any other leave of absence provision offered by the University (e.g. Sick Leave, Funeral Leave, FMLA, Military Leave)
+- To use in lieu of any other leave of absence provision offered by the University (e.g. Incidental Days, Income Replacement (Sick Leave), Funeral Leave, FMLA, Military Leave)

-Employees returning from an approved Personal Leave of Absence of 90 days or less return to the same position they held prior to the leave.
-If the initial request exceeds 90 days or a leave extension beyond 90 days is requested, the department may review operational needs to decide if, and how long, the employee’s position can be held open.
-An employee who does not return to work on the date specified will be terminated as of the last day of the leave of absence.
+Staff returning from an approved Personal Leave of Absence of 90 days or less, return to the same position they held prior to the leave.
+If the initial request exceeds 90 days or a leave extension beyond 90 days is requested, the department may review operational needs to decide if, and how long, the staff member’s position can be held open.
+A staff member who does not return to work on the date specified will be considered having voluntarily separated as of the last day of the leave of absence.

 Benefits during the Leave

-Accrued vacation and personal days must be taken as part of the requested leave.
-Accrued sick leave will remain intact; however, no additional sick time will be accrued while the employee is on leave.
+Accrued vacation must be taken as part of the requested leave.
+Two personal days, if available, must be used; otherwise Incidental Days will remain intact.
 Holidays are not paid during the leave.
 There will be no loss of seniority.
-ND Flex Benefits (medical, dental, life insurance, dependent life insurance, vision, and flexible spending accounts) may be continued by the employee at full premium cost.
-If the employee elects to continue ND Flex Benefits payment must be remitted by the fifth day of each month to the Office of Human Resources.
+Benefits such as medical, dental, supplemental life insurance, dependent life insurance, vision, and flexible spending accounts may be continued with the staff member responsible for the full premium cost.
+If the staff member elects to continue these benefits, payment must be arranged with the Office of Human Resources.
 Failure to pay may result in cancellation of coverage.

-Employees should provide a written request with full details of the reason for the leave to the department head at least (30) days prior to the first date of the requested leave, or as soon as reasonably possible.
+Staff should provide a written request with the specific reason for the leave to the department head at least (30) days prior to the first date of the requested leave, or as soon as reasonably possible.

 - How do I get a copy of my (Medical / Dental / Vision) ID card?